Military ranks of the Soviet Union: Rank comparisons

 The Red Army abolished all personal officer and general ranks, retaining only personal positions.
-Thus, a komvzvoda (platoon commander) was a position for an officer who would typically hold a junior lieutenant or lieutenant rank, {transl|ru|komroty} (company commander) was equivalent of captain, kombat (battalion commander) was an equivalent of major, and kompolka was an equivalent of lieutenant colonel or colonel.
+Thus, a komvzvoda (platoon commander) was a position for an officer who would typically hold a junior lieutenant or lieutenant rank, komroty (company commander) was equivalent of captain, kombat (battalion commander) was an equivalent of major, and kompolka was an equivalent of lieutenant colonel or colonel.

 Even though traditional personal ranks for Red Army officers were re-established in 1935, general ranks were not introduced until 1940, probably because they were associated with the White Army movement.
 So, in 1935–1940 the personal rank system in the Red Army consisted of the following General-grade ranks: